nealalan/LAB-AWS_webserver_via_terraform/README.md

 - Pull the website source data from github.
 - Note: Installing a quality file editor such as [Atom](https://atom.io/) is highly recommended!

+# Project Files
+- ~/ - your home folder.
+- ~/Projects/ folder - where your projects should be located, including the scripts you pull down
+- [vpc.tf](https://github.com/nealalan/tf-201812-nealalan.com/blob/master/vpc.tf) - a consolidated terraform file (infrastructure as code) to create a VPC, associated components and an EC2 Ubuntu instance in a Public Subnet
+  - best practice is to separate out the terraform components into sections, but this worked out well for me to have it in one file
+  - need to implement the logic to automatically push (scp?) the install.sh file to the EC2 instance and run it automatically
+- [install.sh](https://github.com/nealalan/tf-201812-nealalan.com/blob/master/install.sh) - shell script to configure the Ubuntu instance to configure NGINX web server with secure websites (https)
+  - website are automatically pulled from git repos for respective sites
+- ~/.ssh/web-site.pem
+- ~/.ssh/web-site-pub-key.pem
+- ~/.ssh/known_hosts
+- ~/.aws/credentials - the file that will store your automated AWS keys and secret keys

 # Section 1 - AWS Setup.
 ![](https://github.com/nealalan/LAB-AWS_webserver_via_terraform/blob/master/images/AWSfreetier.png?raw=true)
 - If you have a .edu email address you can sign up for an educational account, which will not require a credit card.